 - facilitating your relationship with your health insurance company, if you have been referred to us and based solely on your involvement with the Low Carb Program;

-- to publish testimonials you submit about us and/or the Sites and to identify you as the author of such testimonial(s) (identification will be limited to your name, age and location;
+- to publish testimonials you submit about us and/or the Sites and to identify you as the author of such testimonial(s) (identification will be limited to your [first name, age, gender and location];

 - for research and statistical purposes, but any Personal Data relating to your health will always be anonymised and aggregated and will not identify you;